kurty51114/Assignment1_2420/README.md

 ---
 ## Introduction

 This guide takes you step-by-step how to create a new digital ocean droplet running Arch using doctl and command line.
+A DigitalOcean droplet is a new instance of a sever hosted by DigitalOcean, the Software as a Service (SaaS) provider that we're using.
 We will be generating ssh keys, setting up using cloud-init configurations, and using doctl to set up the droplet.

 All necessary files and instructions are included in the current GitHub repository aside from the Arch image, and it is assumed that you have already have a DigitalOcean account set up and will be using this tutorial from a host machine currently running Arch (as per assignment instructions).